Stump Grinding vs. Stump Removal: What’s Best for Your Yard?

 Here’s how to decide between stump grinding and stump removal:

-You’re building a patio, driveway, or structure Stump Removal
+You’re building a patio, driveway, or structure?

 Gabriel’s Trees Can Help You Decide